Everwind Multiplayer Guide: Fixing Tethering, Unlocking Lobbies, And Skill Roles

 Character Transfers Nonexistent.
 You start fresh on every new world you join.

 Exploration Distance Strictly tethered to the host.
-Stray further than 500 meters and you will be teleported back.
+Stray further than roughly 500 meters and the game will pause and yank you back.

 Airship Ownership You must share one ship for now.
 Personal ships are a planned future update.